marukatsutech/special_relativity/README.md

 Fig. 5-3 oscillation modes and standard model of elementary particles physics

 # Chapter - 6.
-Elementary particles
+Quantum spin and Light speed constancy - Special relativity-6
+How the principle of light speed constancy works.

 Watch my video for overview!

 [(https://youtu.be/EsmJpV8vKCc)](https://youtu.be/EsmJpV8vKCc)

-Quantum spin and Light speed constancy - Special relativity-6 How the principle of light speed constancy works.

 ## 1. Introduction
 In Chapter 5, we considered the nature of elementary particles from the perspective of the oscillation modes of rotating vectors.